 Still undiscovered on how old it is, Grand Canyon is a mesmerising natural wonder.
 Located in Arizona’s northwestern quadrant, it boasts the massive expanse of gorges, magnificent rock formation and beautiful stretch of ridges.
 And it doesn’t surprise us that it is an iconic globally recognised destination.

 Since 1979, this park has been the UNESCO World Heritage Site.
 Just by admiring the views, you can spend hours here.
 Needless to say, this tourist place holds many marvels and activities for you and is one of the main reasons people apply for a US visa.

 Begin with Grand Canyon Visitor Centre

 Kick start your visit to one of the famous monuments in USA by being at the centre of information for the newbies.
 Here you can unfurl what interesting journey you are stepping into.
-With both outdoor and indoor exhibits that include videos and films featuring different areas of the Grand Canyon.
+It consists both outdoor and indoor exhibits that include videos and films featuring different areas of the Grand Canyon.
 It is sort of warm-up for what’s coming next!
 The Visitor Center is located on the South Rim by Mather Point.

 Have water splash with River Rafting

 Consider viewing the Grand Canyon from a unique perspective.
 One of the adventurous white water experience is rafting down the Colorado River.
 It is enthralling and offers a new side to the trip.
 If you do not want to jump into this action-action-packed performance, you can try something less audacious yet entertaining, like a half-day or full-day trips in the northeastern area of the canyon on calm waters.
 At the western side, in between Diamond Creek and Lake Mead where the river is rough you can have a great expedition.